-LACERA has established the following roles and responsibilities to implement its investment program, all of which must be performed under the terms of the Trust documents and the Board's fiduciary duty as defined above.
+LACERA has established the following roles and responsibilities to implement its investment program.
 The duties explained below apply to the Board, staff, and various external parties who collectively oversee and administer the functions necessary for LACERA to accomplish its investment objectives.

 The overview outlined below is further complemented by the following documents: (Board of Investments Charter, Board of Investments Powers Reserved Defined, Board of Investments Powers Reserved and Delegated Authorities, and the Board of Investments Regulations (previously referred to as "Bylaws".)
-Roles and responsibilities are performed in a manner consistent with these governance documents and other Board policies.